AdaCompNUS/CS4278-5478-Project-Materials/README.md

 ## Evaluation
-### Environment Maps
-We will evaluate your system on 5 [maps](./maps/).
-Copy the maps into the map folder of your gym-duckietown environment, e.g.,
+We will evaluate your system on 5 [maps](./maps/) to compute the average accumulated reward.
+A primary component of your grade is the  reward achieved.

+Make sure to pull the latest maps into the map folder of your gym-duckietown environment:
 ```
 cp maps/* /path/to/your-gym-duckietown-repo/gym-duckietown/maps/
 ```
 Each map is associated with several [random seeds](./seeds.json).
 To initialize the gym-duckietown environment, there are three  arguments:
 - `--map-name`: the name of the map
 - `--seed`: random seed of the environment
 - `--max-steps`: the maximum run step.
 The default value is 1500.
 Do not change this default value when you generate the control files for submission.